 We are pleased to support the local Christian community.
 If you are looking for a church in the locality, have a browse through our directory

-Maranatha in Uxbridge has now closed after 39 years of trading (end of August 2015).
+Maranatha in Uxbridge closed in August 2015 after 39 years of trading.
 However Geoff and Jan are still at the LST Bookshop inside the London School of Theology in Northwood.